Return to Library Home Page

 Soil: Tolerant of moderate soil alkalinity, but will show foliar chlorosis in alkaline soils if the soils are chronically wet as might be the case around lawns.

 Pruning: Conservatively raise the crown base as needed and remove any epicormic shoots (sucker growth).
+Agressive pruning of larger mature trees leaving large and gaping wounds will likely result in systemic crown rot and/or trunk and branch sunscald unjury.

-Additional comments: Carob tree is a wide spreading tree.
+Additional comments: Carob tree is a wide-spreading tree.
 In Phoenix, carob tree is one of the best trees for casting a dense shade where water resources are limited.
 Carob tree does however have a 'few skeletons in its closet'.
 It has roots that are known to be invasive and its flower, fruit and leaf litter can be a debris problem in this age of the 'immaculate landscape'.
-It also has the potential in the presence of canopy cover and moist soil to reseed in Phoenix urban landscapes.
+In Phoenix, it also has the potential in the presence of canopy cover and moist soil to reseed.
 Presently, carob tree is not popular in the Phoenix nursery/landscape trade.
 My guess is that it comes from the 'wrong' desert.
-The word carat, which is still used today to measure gold and diamonds, comes from the Arabic name for the carob seeds because of their uniformity in weight.

 Some culinary history: Commercial carob chocolate is derived from the fruit pods.
 The carob tree fruit are sometimes referred to as "locusts" or "St. John's Bread."
 The Bible records in Mark 1:6 that John the Baptist ate "locusts and wild honey" as part of his simple vegetable diet.
 Also, the husks that were eaten by the Prodigal Son in Jesus' parable (found in Luke chapter 15) were discarded carob pods.
 Even today carob continues to be an important feed for livestock.